-Since Bakersfield doesn’t have alpine lakes or redwood forests, you might not see it as a place for hiking and nature study—until you pull into the parking lot at Wind Wolves Preserve.
-Here, at the largest non-profit nature preserve on the West Coast, you can walk (or mountain bike) for miles amid waving golden grasslands, grazing tule elk and colourful carpets of wildflowers.
+Since Bakersfield doesn’t have alpine lakes or redwood forests, you might not see it as a place for hiking and nature study, until you pull into the car park at Wind Wolves Preserve.
+Here, at the largest non-profit nature reserve on the West Coast, you can walk (or mountain bike) for miles amid waving golden grasslands, grazing tule elk and colourful carpets of wildflowers.

-The reserve—which is funded entirely by private donations through the non-profit Wildlands Conservancy—encompasses 93,000 acres near Highway 166, beyond the orchards and the oil fields, south of Bakersfield, which were once used for cattle ranching.
-The tract holds a surprising amount of water—creeks, marshes, wetlands, even a 15-foot limestone waterfall—plus groves of cottonwoods and other broad-leaved trees.
+The reserve which is funded entirely by private donations through the non-profit Wildlands Conservancyencompasses 93,000 acres near Highway 166 to the south of Bakersfield, beyond the orchards and the oil fields that were once used for cattle farming.
+The tract holds a surprising amount of water—creeks, marshes, wetlands and even a 5-metre limestone waterfall—plus groves of cottonwoods and other broad-leaved trees.
 Kit foxes, bobcats, coyotes, deer and even occasional black bears are at home here, but you won’t find wolves at Wind Wolves.
 The name refers to the tall grasses that sway in unison with the wind, making it appear as if animals are wandering through the prairies.

-Springtime is the most dramatic season to visit, when Wind Wolves’ slopes explode in a firework display of colourful mule-ears, poppies, lupine, goldfields and blue-eyed grass.
-To see them, walk the short Wildflower Loop Trail near the entrance kiosk.
-At any time of year, hikers can start at The Crossing picnic area and follow the Tule Elk Trail for about a mile to glimpse the preserve’s herd of more than 200 elk.
+Springtime is the most dramatic season in which to visit, when Wind Wolves’ slopes explode in a firework display of colourful mule-ears, poppies, lupine, goldfields and blue-eyed grass.
+To see them, take the short Wildflower Loop Trail that begins near the entrance kiosk.
+At any time of year, walkers can start at The Crossing picnic area and follow the Tule Elk Trail for about a mile to glimpse the reserve’s herd of more than 200 elk.
 More ambitious hikers can continue for three more miles to connect to the Reflection Pond Trail, where a historic cattle pond provides a watering hole for wildlife.
-From high points along this hike, you’ll survey an immense sea of grasslands—green in spring and gold the rest of the year.
-Complete a 7-mile loop by returning on the San Emigdio Canyon Trail.
-As you wander, keep your eyes peeled for the endangered San Joaquin kit fox, a cute, cat-size creature with long ears and a pointy nose.
+From high points along this walk, you’ll survey an immense sea of grasslands, green in spring and gold during the rest of the year.
+Complete a 7-mile circuit by returning on the San Emigdio Canyon Trail.
+As you wander, keep your eyes peeled for the endangered San Joaquin kit fox, a cute, cat-sized creature with long ears and a pointy nose.

-Hardy hikers who want to head deeper into the Wind Wolves wilderness can ride the weekend shuttle bus to the El Camino Viejo trailhead, five miles south of the main parking lot.
+Hardy walkers who want to head deeper into the Wind Wolves wilderness can catch the weekend shuttle bus to the El Camino Viejo trailhead, five miles south of the main car park.
 From here, you can walk for miles along the historic wagon route used by early travellers between El Pueblo de Los Angeles and San Francisco.

 Mountain bikers are welcome too.
-The preserve’s most popular biking route is the El Camino Viejo Trail, which parallels San Emigdio Creek.
-If you want to spend the night, tent camping at the preserve’s San Emigdio Campground is available by advance reservation.
+The reserve’s most popular mountain biking route is the El Camino Viejo Trail, which parallels San Emigdio Creek.
+If you want to spend the night here, it is possible to camp under canvas at the reserve’s San Emigdio Campground if a pitch is booked in advance.